We compare some of the key factors involved in the production, usage and waste management of each.

 Other Factors To Consider

-Just as there is different types of plastic, bamboo can come from different sources and production processes.
 Each different source of bamboo can have a different sustainability footprint (depending on how it’s grown, fibres are processed, etc.)